siegeon/magic.lambda.http/README.md

 http.get:"https://google.com"
 ```

-**Notice** - If you want to retrieve _binary_ content, you should use the **[http.get.binary]** override.

 ## Posting, putting and patching data

-The POST, PUT and PATCH slots, requires a **[payload]** argument, which becomes the body of the request.
+The POST, PUT and PATCH slots, requires a **[payload]** argument or optionally a **[filename]** argument,
-Below is an example illustrating how to create a POST request, with a Bearer token to access the end resource.
+which becomes the body of the request.
+Below is an example illustrating how to create a POST request, with
+a Bearer token to access the end resource.

 ```
 http.post
    token:qwerty_secret_JWT_token_goes_here
    payload:some mumbo jumbo payload, typically JSON and not text though ...
 ```

+**Notice** - If you want to submit a large file to some endpoint, without loading the file into memory
+first, you should rather use **[filename]** instead of **[payload]**.
+This ensures the file is submitted
+to your endpoint without loading it into memory first.

 ## HTTP headers